A Coaching Model Created by Kathy (Qi) Zou

 C: Clean and clear.

-The space is clean without any contaminants so that coachees can see their conscious and unconscious thoughts, emotions and their true self surfaced in the space clearly.
-As coach, it’s our responsibility to keep watching out the contaminants that we may bring into the space from time to time.
+Space is clean without any contaminants so that coachees can see their conscious and unconscious thoughts, emotions and their true self surfaced in the space clearly.
+As a coach, it’s our responsibility to keep watching out the contaminants that we may bring into space from time to time.

 The space created is also a durable “crucible for changes”.
 As David Draker described in his book “Narrative coach”, a crucible is a vessel used to contain high-temperature chemical reactions.
-The coaching relationship, “field” (defined space) and coach must be strong enough to process whatever emotional and developmental experiences emerge, such as difficult aspects and painful mental states the coachees is not yet able to tolerate or understand.
-The space must be strong and durable, in which “people can bear the opposites at the core of their issues long enough to find a third way, a path with heart, which enable them to get to the crux of the matter and resolve it for themselves”
+The coaching relationship, “field” (defined space) and coach must be strong enough to process whatever emotional and developmental experiences emerge, such as difficult aspects and painful mental states the coachees are not yet able to tolerate or understand.
+Space must be strong and durable, in which “people can bear the opposites at the core of their issues long enough to find a third way, a path with heart, which enables them to get to the crux of the matter and resolve it for themselves”

 S.P.A.C.E-coaching flow, steps that we coach will take to work with coachees to find their true and whole self, go out of the limits set by their old track and set off a new journey on a track which is congruent with their desires.